7 Character Design Tips!

 - Shapeshifting to werewolf or summoning beasts from the wild to aid in combat.

-The groundwork and sketching were done in the first mind map, and the intention is not to rework it or ignore the work we did, but if we find something better along our discovery journey, then we use it.
+The groundwork and character sketching were done in the first mind map, and the intention is not to rework it or ignore the work we did, but if we find something better along our discovery journey, then we use it.

 A good traveler has no fixed plans and is not intent on arriving.